 She sighed, resting the girl’s arm across her chest before fixing the coarse blanket up to cover her properly.
 Oona stooped to breathe a quick kiss on Kitlyn’s cheek.
 For a few seconds, she watched her friend sleep, then backed out into the hallway.

-Nights like this where she couldn’t sleep had become more and more common of late, and experience said, no amount of staring at the ceiling would help.
+Sleepless nights had become more and more common of late, and experience said, no amount of staring at the ceiling would help.
 Perhaps, then, some exercise would.

 Oona stopped, fists clenched.
 Why did Father have to tell me about the assassins?

 A foretelling claimed King Talomir’s heir would stop the fiends.
 Knowing the instrument of his doom had been born, the savages sent the first assassin after Oona when she’d been an infant.
-Hearing that had taken all the wind from her sails.
+That story had taken all the wind from her sails.
 Yes, he’d always been protective, but clearly, his fears had been justified.
 Not to mention, since her mother, the queen, had died in childbirth, he’d poured his grief into making sure his daughter survived.
 Could she begrudge him that?

 Being cooped up in the castle hadn’t been all bad.
 She had fond memories of earlier times: tutors, nannies, playing hide and seek with Kitlyn.
 Even as children, some people had been shocked the king permitted her such a lowborn friend.
+As they aged, the impropriety of it only grew.
 Oona sighed, her heart heavy.
-As they aged, the impropriety of it only grew.
 She loathed everyone for the shaming looks they’d give her whenever she treated Kitlyn as an equal.

 I’ll choose my friends as I please, thank you very much.
-Oona scowled.

 “Unconfirmed, sire,” said Beredwyn, age and worry lending a scratch to his voice.